TusharSharma00/Youtube/README.md

 # You-Tube Clone

-This individual project is a clone of the [You-Tube](https://www.youtube.com/) website.
+This individual project is a clone of the [You-Tube](https://www.youtube.com/) website using Youtube API.

 ## Deployed Site :